Plovdiv Synagogue: Legacy

 The Plovdiv synagogue is open on Friday night services and on High Holidays.
-Zion synagogue is also available for guests during the day only after a prescheduled visit made from the temple's website.
+Zion synagogue is also available for guests during the day only after a prescheduled visit.
 The synagogue hosts various events connected with the cultural and educational program of the city.

 A permanent exhibition about the Jewish life in the city and the region will soon be created and it will present different objects and stories from the community in Plovdiv and Bulgaria.